anthonyvoracle/OKE-Debug-Pod-Node-Doctor-Runbook/README.md

 This runbook shows how to:

-1. Create a persistent debug pod on an OKE worker node
+1. Create a debug pod on an OKE worker node
 2. Enter the host namespace
 3. Run `node-doctor.sh`
 4. Copy the resulting bundle or log to your local machine or OCI Object Storage